Understanding Tricor – A Comprehensive Guide to Cholesterol Medications and their Benefits

 “I noticed some muscle weakness when I first started taking Tricor, but it went away after a few days.
 It’s important to stay active and listen to your body,” says John, a 45-year-old Tricor user we interviewed.

-See also Everything You Need to Know About Crestor - Benefits, Side Effects, and Dosage
+See also All You Need to Know About Lopid - Uses, Benefits, and Side Effects

 3. Rare but serious side effects may include severe allergic reactions, which can cause difficulty breathing, swelling of the face, lips, tongue, or throat.
 Seek immediate medical attention if you experience any of these symptoms.